szwen/familyConf/README.md

 Due to the requirements of Google Meet, we need to set up a gmail account in the Raspi, as well as to send an invite to the videoconference to it.

 3. Join the meeting: in all the meeting programs we have seen, there is always a last step of joining the meeting by clicking a button.
 To automate it we propose Selenium, which allows to use hooks in the web app. https://www.selenium.dev/documentation/en/webdriver/
+__note: it seems that buttons in google meet are obfuscated, it may be easier with meet.jit.si for example__

 ### 4. Remote control / troubleshooting